What’s A Good Pepperoncini Substitute?

 Best of all, banana peppers are widely available pickled and jarred, so your hunt won’t be long.
 If you want a near-perfect substitute for pepperoncini, it doesn’t get better than this.

-–> Learn More: Pepperoncini Vs. Banana Pepper – How Do They Compare?
+Learn More: Pepperoncini Vs. Banana Pepper – How Do They Compare?

 Ready for a heat bump?
 Hungarian wax peppers

 Is the reason you’re looking for a pepperoncini alternative because you want something comparable with a little more oomph?
 Then step up to the Hungarian wax.
 Its Scoville heat range is well beyond the mild likes of the pepperoncini.
-At 5,000 to 10,000 SHU it’s more akin to the heat of a spicier jalapeño, with the chance to surpass even that at the top end.
+At 5,000 to 10,000 SHU, it’s more akin to the heat of a spicier jalapeño, with the chance to surpass even that at the top end.
 As to taste, Hungarian wax peppers also have that sweet tang, so it’s a good flavor match.

 They share a similar look as well, so everything lines up for a natural progression when you want something spicier.
-That is if you can find them.
+That is, if you can find them.
 They aren’t as easy to find as pepperoncini in pickled form, but you are more likely to come across these chilies fresh since many chefs love the heat the Hungarian wax brings to the table.

 Similar in heat, not in flavor: Poblano pepper

 And now for something completely different.
 We mention the poblano only for the fact that they are so easy to find fresh and it’s not a drastic heat bump.
-Poblanos range from 1,000 to 1,500 SHU.
+Poblanos range from 1,000 to 1,500 SHU

-On paper that’s a big heat bump, but really you are talking about turning up the simmering spiciness only slightly.
+On paper, that’s a big heat bump, but really you are talking about turning up the simmering spiciness only slightly.
 They are both still very mild peppers, and the poblano is carried in almost any supermarket.

 But – and it’s a big but – the flavors couldn’t be more different.
 Poblanos have a rich and earthy flavor with meatier walls.
 It’s nearly the exact opposite of the sweet, spicy, thin-walled pepperoncini.

-UPDATE NOTICE: This post was updated on June 9, 2022 to include new content.
+UPDATE NOTICE: This post was updated on August 3, 2024 to include new content.

 Subscribe